PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------

 * I made changes to ``collisions_vs_dist_naive.py``, and it now can create the hexbin plots of all neurons one after the other, i.e. not jointplots.
   This is for the second part of figure 2.
+I'm also currently not aggregating the histograms in this figure, since I simply wasn't able to.
+I created a jupyter notebook and an "AggregatedData" class.
+I deleted the class and the notebook is currently not used for anything.

 * I decided to discard one neuron, "AP131105_s1c1", due to a very low collision number which hinders its statistics and visualization.